lsst/verify/doc/metric-dev.rst

    measured_value = 2. * u.arcmin  # hypothetical measured value
    am1.check_spec(measured_value, 'design')

-The last statement will return ``True`` if the measured value fulfills the 'design' specification.
+The last statement returns `True` if the measured value fulfills the 'design' specification.
 If a specification is filter-dependent, the filter's name needs to be passed to the ``filter_name`` keyword argument of `Metric.check_spec`.

 See :doc:`measurement-dev` for details on how to make measurements with the ``lsst.validate.base`` API.

-Accessing Specification Objects of a Metric
+Accessing Specification objects of a Metric
 ===========================================

 Since some measurements need to know about the specification levels of a `Metric`, `Metric`\ s provide a `Metric.get_spec` method to resolve and retrieve a `Specification`.